weilonge/fathom/README.md

 }
 ```

 If you use `func()`, Fathom cannot look inside your callback to see what type you are emitting, so you must declare your output types with `typeIn()` or set a single static type with `type()`.
 Fathom will complain if you don't.
+(You can still opt not to return any type if the node turns out not to be a good match, even if you declare a `typeIn()`.

 ### Clustering